MariSchn/ETH-Algorithms-Lab-2024/Week_06/Tiles/README.md

 <details>

 <summary>Final Solution</summary>

+**Note**: While this solution does not do it, you can solve this problem much more easily using a matching algorithm.

-This problem can be elegantly solved by modeling it as a maximum flow problem.
-The core idea is to determine if all tileable spaces in the garden can be perfectly paired up with an adjacent tileable space.
-This is equivalent to finding a **perfect matching** in a graph.
+This problem can be elegantly solved by modeling it as a maximum flow problem, but the final solution improves on the first by making the graph construction more efficient and by leveraging the structure of the grid more directly.

+The first solution attempts to pair up adjacent spaces using a checkerboard coloring, but it constructs bidirectional edges and must try both possible colorings, which is inefficient and can be error-prone.
+The final solution, uses a single coloring and only adds edges in one direction (from one color to the other), which avoids redundancy and simplifies the graph.
+This makes it only necessary to calculate one flow and solves test set 1 and 2.

 ### From Tiling to Graphs

-First, we can represent the garden layout as a graph.
-Each space `(r, c)` that can be tiled (marked with a '.') becomes a vertex in our graph.
+We represent the garden layout as a graph.
+Each space `(r, c)` that can be tiled (marked with a '.') becomes a vertex.
 An edge exists between two vertices if their corresponding spaces are adjacent (horizontally or vertically) in the grid.
-A tiling of the garden corresponds to a **matching** in this graph—a set of edges where no two edges share a vertex.
+A tiling of the garden corresponds to a **matching** in this graph (a set of edges where no two edges share a vertex).
 A **perfect matching** is a matching that covers every single vertex in the graph.
 Our goal is to find out if such a perfect matching exists.

 ### Bipartite Matching and Max-Flow